 Gunyama is an Aboriginal word meaning “wind from the southwest” which is reflective of the microclimate of the area.
 This environmental aerodynamic is another key influence on the projects goal to ensuring that the elements of earth, air and water are all integrated seamlessly into the artistry and sustainability of the design.

 The building design is inspired by the shape of two linked boomerangs.
 The first, with a solar panel lined roof that will shimmer like the scales of a fish, under which the aquatic centre is housed.
-It’s ceiling will have a pearl like finish, mirroring the Sydney rock oyster.
+The ceiling will have a pearl like finish, mirroring the Sydney rock oyster.

 Storm water from both boomerangs will be captured and harvested for landscape irrigation and sewage systems.

 Both boomerangs will appear suspended, as the angled external walls are predominantly glass.
 A sculptural metal façade on the southern side of the aquatic centre represents a shield protecting the structure from the southerly winds.
-The artistic curved poles around the structure symbolize water pathways.
+The artistic curved poles around the structure symbolise water pathways.
 The three transparent curved feature poles adjacent to the entrance will be used as visual water storage tanks.

 The external swimming pools nestle between the two boomerangs like waterholes protected from the elements.
 The landscaping throughout the site incorporates the Aboriginal iconography in its design, in particular the symbols for meeting places in the outdoor spaces.
+Indigenous artist BiBi Barba was invited as the cultural consultant by Chris to review the design elements that Chris incorporated into the design.

-Gunyama Park incorporates a full size synthetic sports field, and recreation park.
+Gunyama Park incorporates a full-size synthetic sports field and recreation park.

 Underneath the raised grass spectator area of the sports field are amenities including café, change rooms, public toilets, and storage areas, all of which are incorporated within converted recycled shipping containers.